-Because the online MS in Data Science program is available to students from all academic and professional backgrounds, we offer three bridge courses that provide students with a solid foundation in programming to help them succeed in their data science coursework.
+Because the online MS in Data Science program is available to students from all academic and professional backgrounds, we offer three foundational courses that provide students with a solid background in programming to help them succeed in their data science coursework.

 Each course is worth 4 credits and does not count toward the 48-credit requirement to complete the data science master’s program.